Barium enema is a special x-ray of the large intestine, which includes the colon and rectum.

-Your bowels need to be completely empty before the exam.
-If they are not empty, the test may miss a problem in your large intestine that needs to be treated.
+Your bowels need to be completely empty for the exam.
+If they are not empty, the test may miss a problem in your large intestine.

-Your bowels may be emptied using an enema or laxatives, along with a clear liquid diet.
-You will be asked to drink plenty of clear liquids for 1 to 3 days before the test.
+Your bowels are emptied using an enema or laxatives.
+For 1 to 3 days before the test, you need to be on a clear liquid diet.
 Examples of clear liquids are:

 When barium enters your colon, you may feel like you need to have a bowel movement.
 You may also have a feeling of fullness, moderate to severe cramping, and general discomfort.
 Taking long, deep breaths may help you relax during the procedure.

 It is normal for the stools to be white for a few days after this test.
 Drink extra fluids for 2 to 4 days.
 Ask your doctor about a laxative if you develop hard stools.